rgbusato/katacoda/session-07-rbac-objects/step5.md

 2. View RoleBinding object

-    You can view the configuration of the rolebinding by running the following command:
+    You can view the configuration of the **RoleBinding** by running the following command:

     `kubectl describe rolebinding/deployment-manager-binding -n office`{{execute}}